andreacarotti99/pickhardtpayments/fork/readme_fork.md

 ## Run a simulation of multiple payments

-base: is the base fee threshold, edges with base_fee over the threshold are removed from the graph
+base: is the base fee threshold, edges with base_fee over the threshold are removed from the graph.

-distribution: can be "uniform" or "weighted_by_capacity", depending on how we want the payment to be distributed in the graph
+distribution: can be "uniform" or "weighted_by_capacity", depending on how we want the payment to be distributed in the graph.

 dist_func: is the distribution function according to the capacity of the node that can be "linear", "quadratic", "cubic" or "exponential".
 ```
 base = 20_000